What is Jr Moxxie?

 What are the guidelines for being a Jr Moxxie Mentor?

-1) attend our training class
+1) attend our Mentor Training class

 5) attend at least two business/networking events with your mentee